Victor-IX/Blender-Launcher-V2/docs/mkdocs/installation.md

 ## Installing Blender Launcher

-1. Download latest release for your OS from [releases page](https://github.com/Victor-IX/Blender-Launcher-V2/releases/latest)
+1. Download the latest release for your OS from the [releases page](https://github.com/Victor-IX/Blender-Launcher-V2/releases/latest).
-2. Unpack `Blender Launcher.exe` file and place it somewhere on your drive
+2. Unpack the `Blender Launcher.exe` file and place it somewhere on your drive.
-3. Run `Blender Launcher.exe` file
+3. Run `Blender Launcher.exe`.
-4. If this is a first launch, program will ask for choosing [Library Folder](library_folder.md)
+4. If this is a first launch, the program will ask you to choose [Library Folder](library_folder.md)
 5. Enjoy!

 ### For Archlinux Users